Mohamedmxz/MIT-ELO2-/README.md

-# ELO2 Project: Temperature and Rainfall Data Analysis in Sudan
+# ELO2 Project: Temperature and Rainfall Prediction in Sudan

-This project analyzes **temperature and rainfall data** to understand weather patterns and climate changes in Sudan.
-The goal is to provide insights that help **farmers and communities** plan agricultural activities more effectively and prepare for climate variability.
+This project focuses on building a **machine learning model** to **predict future temperature and rainfall patterns** across Sudan.
+The goal is to support **farmers and local communities** by providing early insights into long-term climate trends that affect agriculture and water management.

-The work involves collecting and cleaning weather data, performing exploratory data analysis, and creating **visualizations and a dashboard** to show long-term trends.
-In later stages, a **machine learning model** will be developed to **predict future temperature and rainfall patterns**, supporting data-driven decision-making in agriculture and climate planning.
+The process involves collecting and cleaning NASA satellite data, analyzing historical climate trends, and preparing the data for predictive modeling.
+Visualizations and dashboards will highlight regional and temporal patterns, while the final model will forecast future values to guide climate adaptation and planning.

+---

 ## Current Progress

-- ✅ **Milestone 1 (Scoping & Planning):** Domain study completed
+- ✅ **Milestone 1 (Scoping & Planning):** Completed domain study and project plan
+- ✅ **Milestone 2 (Data Collection):** Collected, cleaned, and merged NASA datasets
-- 🔄 **Next Step:** Start data collection and documentation
+- 🔄 **Next Step:** Begin exploratory data analysis and visualization (Milestone 3)

+---

-### Tools
+## Tools

 - **Python** (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)
 - **Jupyter Notebook** for analysis and exploration
+- **GitHub Projects** for task tracking and progress management

 ---

 ## Author

-Developed individually as part of the **MIT Emerging Talent** program.
+Developed individually by Mohamed Tilal as part of the **MIT Emerging Talent** program.